codejockie/node-postgres-starter/README.md

 - Docker for Desktop

-Run `docker-compose up` in the root of the project.
+Run `docker-compose up -f dev-docker-compose.yml` in the root of the project.

 It will bring up Postgres and the Express application server in development mode.